mishra-18/mishra-18/README.md

 - 💞️ I've worked on various projects ranging from multiple Classification and Regression tasks using deep learning models.

--    I'm also familiar with implementing projects with the help of docker 🐋 and google kubernetes engine, having multiple projects deployed on my hugging face spaces and GCP.
+-    I'm also familiar with implementing projects with the help of docker 🐋 and Google kubernetes engine, having multiple projects deployed on my hugging face spaces and GCP.

 ☀️ Quote to live By: